InnovativeInventor/dict4schools/README.md

 Medium - Removes all negative slang, derogatory phrases, profanity, and references to dangerous items (substances, weapons, etc).
 Will not remove words that might be offensive.

-Full - Removes anything remotely controversial, including all references to religion, and everything included in medium.
-In addition, any word not suitable for a baby is removed.
+Full - Removes anything remotely controversial, including some references to religion (only those that could be offensive), and everything included in medium.
+In addition, any word not suitable for explaining to a baby is removed.
 All potentially offensive words are removed.
 In addition, any nuisance words (like one-letter entries except for 'a' and 'i') will be removed.

 ## dict4schools strengths
 Simple has words that an ordinary person would know.